 Head and neck ailments and injuries are common in today's world.
 It is the ENT surgeon who is trained to diagnose and treat such problems.
-Standing for ear, nose and throat, the term ENT is misleading when considering that these doctors, known professionally as otolaryngologists, are actually involved in a wide variety of medical services.
+Standing for ear, nose, and throat, the term ENT is misleading when considering that these doctors, known professionally as otolaryngologists, are involved in a wide variety of medical services.
 Otolaryngology is the oldest medical specialty in the United States.
-ENT surgeons who practice in this country are today required to complete at least five years of residency work beyond their regular medical training.
+ENT surgeons who practice in this country are required to complete at least five years of residency work beyond their regular medical training.
 Additionally, they must pass an examination authorized by the American Board of Otolaryngology.

-In terms of specific treatments, one relatively common ENT procedure involves the removal of small bones or excessive tissue in the nasal cavity, which can cause breathing difficulties, and rhinoplasty, which is primarily a cosmetic procedure designed to improve the shape of the nose.
+In terms of specific treatments, one relatively common ENT procedure involves removing small bones or excessive tissue in the nasal cavity, which can cause breathing difficulties, and rhinoplasty, which is primarily a cosmetic procedure designed to improve the shape of the nose.
 A delicate procedure employed by an otolaryngologist may involve the removal of a bone that has grown abnormally in the ear, leading to an annoying ringing sound.
 When dealing with tumors, they may find themselves encountering growths that are either benign or cancerous.

 Many of the health problems that ENT surgeons deal with might be treatable by primary care physicians.
 However, anyone who has suffered a serious injury or is experiencing a chronic condition should consider turning to the services of an ENT specialist.